-2.0 is always-Eager execution, which leads to many shifts in how you should expect to use TensorFlow, and especially how you interact with graphs.
-TensorFlow 2.0 is more object-based, both around saving, but also around optimization.
-As you create subfunctions, you can apply “@defun” decorators to accelerate them. @defun uses Autograph (see https://medium.com/tensorflow/autograph-converts-python-into-tensorflow-graphs-b2a871f87ec7) to allow you to place loops, subfuctions, and other Python structures on accelerators.
-This can lead to a flexible, easy-to-use, Pythonic approach to building machine learning, all with the familiar scaling, performance, and distribution that you expect from TensorFlow.
+The TensorFlow team has recently released plans for TensorFlow 2.0.
+2.0 is always-eager execution, which leads to many shifts in how you should expect to use TensorFlow, especially for how you interact with graphs.
+TensorFlow 2.0 is more object based, both around saving and optimization.
+As you create subfunctions, you can apply “@defun” decorators to accelerate them. @defun uses Autograph to allow you to place loops, subfunctions, and other Python structures on accelerators.
+This can lead to a flexible, easy-to-use Pythonic approach to building machine learning, all with the familiar scaling, performance, and distribution that you expect from TensorFlow.

 Josh Gordon is a developer advocate for TensorFlow at Google.
 He’s passionate about machine learning and computer science education.
 In his free time, Josh loves biking, running, and exploring the great outdoors.